China marks 10th anniversary of devastating earthquake - Journal du Cameroun

 Ai Weiwei was beaten by police and held in detention for months.
 He has since left the country.

-And a plethora of scandals tainted the new enthusiasm for giving, with the Red Cross, in particular, caught up in a huge scandal over misdirected funds.
+And a plethora of scandals tainted the new enthusiasm for giving, with the Red Cross in particular caught up in a huge row over misdirected funds.

 Today, the cities and villages that were destroyed have mostly been reconstructed, after the government poured billions into the recovery effort.